-Measure 2.3 The University will provide awareness, sensitivity, and advocacy training to faculty, staff, and student to ensure understanding of policy as measured by hosting at least three training and/or presentations per semester concerning retaining and improving a thriving and diverse university experience.
+Measure 2.3 The University will provide awareness, sensitivity, and advocacy training to faculty, staff, and students to ensure understanding of policy as measured by hosting at least three trainings and/or presentations per semester concerning retaining and improving a thriving and diverse university experience.

-Findings: Target met.
+Findings: Target was met.

-Analysis: In 2017-2018 the target was met.
-Based on the analysis from 2017-2018, in 2018-2019, the University hosted eight events that brought awareness, advocacy, and training to create and foster diversity and inclusivity.
+Analysis: In 2018-2019 the target was met.
+The University hosted eight events that brought awareness, advocacy, and training to create and foster diversity and inclusivity.
 There were five events held in Fall 2018 and three in Spring 2019.

-The goal of this year was to address concerns brought through a review of the data from the campus wide diversity survey from last year.
-It appears that NSU students feel that NSU is lacking in sensitivity transgender issue, ADA issues, and issues facing students with HIV.
-Therefore, events were planned to address these concerns.
+The goal of the 2018-2019 year was to address concerns brought through a review of the data from the campus wide diversity survey from last year.
+It appears that NSU students felt that NSU was lacking in sensitivity transgender issue, ADA issues, and issues facing students with HIV.
+Therefore, events were planned to address those concerns.

-- The Center for Inclusion and Diversity helped sponsor activities along with a group of students from the Communications 3120 Group Dynamics class addressing most pressing concerns.
-Three events were held in the Fall 2018 semester to bring about awareness, advocacy and action.
+The Center for Inclusion and Diversity helped sponsor activities along with a group of students from the Communications 3120 Group Dynamics class addressing most pressing concerns.
+Three events were held in the Fall 2018 semester to bring about awareness, advocacy, and action.
 Event 1 was Coming Out day/ Take the Pledge to be an Ally along with an active discussion on issues the LGBT community face.
 Event 2 was STD/HIV awareness event in which statistics and other information was shared to dispel the stigma.
 Event 3 was disability awareness to learn how to be a better ally to persons with a disability.
 These events were attended by students, faculty, and staff.
-In total these events reached 155 NSU members. - During the Spring semester, the Coordinator of the Center for Inclusion and Diversity presented a 1-hour workshop to a class for orientation leaders on Diversity and Inclusion.
+In total these events reached 155 NSU members.

+During the Spring semester, the Coordinator of the Center for Inclusion and Diversity presented a 1-hour workshop to a class for orientation leaders on Diversity and Inclusion.
 It focused on the importance of diversity and inclusion along with how to be inclusive as a leader.
-There were 23 people in attendance. - During the Spring 2019 semester, the Center for Inclusion and Diversity along with Demons Support Demons organization hosted a Day of Silence which was to bring awareness to bullying that affects the LGBT community along with bringing awareness to dating violence that affects the LGBT community.
+There were 23 people in attendance.

+During the Spring 2019 semester, the Center for Inclusion and Diversity along with Demons Support Demons organization hosted a Day of Silence which was to bring awareness to bullying that affects the LGBT community along with bringing awareness to dating violence that affects the LGBT community.
 Information was passed out along with a short program.

-Action - Decision or Recommendation: Based on the analysis of the 2018-2019 results in 2019-2020 the Coordinator for the Center and Inclusion and Diversity and the VPSE will seek input from the chair of the Campus Wide Diversity Committee utilizing results from the recent survey to plan programs and activities for CID.
-The recommendation is to continue to get student, staff, and faculty feedback on what programs and activities the Center for Inclusion and Diversity should host for the upcoming academic school year.
+Based on the analysis of the AC 2018-2019 results, in AC 2019-2020 the staff made the following changes in the 2019-2020 year to drive the cycle of improvement.
+The Coordinator for the Center and Inclusion and Diversity and the Vice President of the Student Experience sought input from the chair of the Campus Wide Diversity Committee utilizing results from the survey to plan programs and activities for CID.
+The recommendation was to continue to get student, staff, and faculty feedback on what programs and activities the Center for Inclusion and Diversity should host for the upcoming academic school year.